idealabasu/code_esp32_servo_gaits/README.md

 1. Open up the project and define an internet-connected wifi access point to connect to (for the first time).
 1. Upload the project to the microcvontroller and reset the ESP.

-> I have tutorials for each of these steps.
-Please reach out if you would like more details.

 The ESP, when started up, will download a couple libraries from the internet and then soft reset itself.
 Once restarted, it will host a webpage at its ip address.
 You can use the page to control various aspects of the servos.

 > Once the libraries are downloaded, you can also reprogram the ```boot.py``` file so that the ESP acts as its own wifi-access point.